hauleth/range_set/README.md

 # `RangeSet`

-Simple structure for storing set of Elixir's ranges.
+Simple structure for storing set of Elixir's (integer) ranges.

 ## Set operations (existing and planned)